Alcoholics Anonymous Meetings

 relatives show up with luggage for a six month vacation, expect to pay

 a bit more.
 Periodically, a website puts up taxi fares and then disappears.
 I have linked to two of them over the years and they both dissolved.
-The last time we checked, a short cab ride was about $10 for two people and the longest cab ride on the island (ie, halfway around, say from the airport to Grand Case) cost about $30.
-That's for two passangers and it's $4 more for each extra person.
+The last time we checked, a short cab ride was $10 to $15 for two people and the longest cab ride on the island (ie, halfway around, say from the airport to Anse Marcel) costs about $35.
+That's for two passengers and it's $5 more for each extra person.
 There is a 25% surcharge between 10 PM and midnight and 50% from then until 6 AM.
+The really adventurous may try this link.

 Back to the list